Cannabis eagle claws: Causes, solutions and how you can prevent them

 Causes of cannabis eagle claws

-Cannabis eagle claws upwards vs. downwards
+Cannabis eagle claws up vs. down

 Understanding these differences is critical to properly diagnosing and treating the plant.
 While both symptoms are stress-related, each requires a different approach to restore the plant to a healthy state.

-What to do about cannabis eagle claws?
+What to do with cannabis eagle claws?

 By taking these measures, you can restore the health of your plant and prevent the eagle claws from spreading further.